-Who we work with Ā mātou kōtuinga mahi
+Ā mātou kōtuinga mahi Who we work with

-The Board's relationship-based approach to community wellbeing, collective self-determination, and social cohesion outcomes envisages funding grant applicants who can directly deliver strengths-based programmes that support community, hapū, and iwi aspiration aligned to these three outcome areas.
+The Board's relationship-based approach to community wellbeing, tino rangatiratanga, and social cohesion outcomes envisages funding grant applicants who can directly deliver strengths-based programmes that support community, hapū, and iwi aspiration aligned to these three outcomes areas.

-It also envisages working with others in grant funding where additional impact can be achieved because the partners' outcomes align with those of the Board and are focused on the needs of community, hapū, and iwi (See Table 4).
+It also envisages working with others in grant funding where additional impact can be achieved because the partners' outcomes align with those of the Board and are focused on the needs of community, hapū, and iwi (See table 5).

-Publishing this SOI is a first step in outlining the Board's priorities and engaging with other agencies with similar outcomes, common principles and values, and who can help refine the Board's longer-term direction.
+Publishing this Statement of Intent is a first step in outlining the Board's priorities and engaging with other agencies with similar outcomes, common principles and values, and who can help refine the Board's longerterm direction.
 The intent is that by working together on direction, the overall capacity and effectiveness of the sector can increase.
 The resulting collaboration and partnerships will also include identifying more innovative approaches to achieving additional impact and fair and balanced prioritisation for communities, hapū, and iwi.

-A wide range of external stakeholders have an interest in the Board's strategic direction, granting and grant advisory services delivered through its agent Hāpai Hapori.
-These external stakeholders include community groups, iwi co-funding partners, other funders, social enterprises, community trusts, funding applicants, and public sector agencies who are pursuing similar outcomes.
+A wide range of external stakeholders have an interest in the Board's strategic direction, granting and grant advisory services delivered through its agent Hāpai Hapori, a part of Te Tari Taiwhenua/ Department of Internal Affairs.
+These external stakeholders include community groups, iwi co-funding partners, other funders, social enterprises, community trusts, funding applicants, public sector agencies and statutory bodies who are pursuing similar outcomes.

-During the 4-year timeframe of this SOI, alongside progress of the Board's outcome areas, there is opportunity for the Board to:
+During the four-year timeframe of this Statement of

+Intent, alongside progress of the Board's outcome areas, there is opportunity for the Board to:

-- consider its approach and granting practice alongside others to avoid confusion or conflict among different funding sources and providers - avoid duplication and inadvertently granting in areas more properly the role and accountability of others, particularly where these areas are part of core services/functions delivered by government agencies or Local Government - work together to transition away from any granting area where it is more properly the delivery area of others - work with others on how and where their priorities and outcomes might align with the Board's priorities, in order to maximise the collective aspiration of community, hapū, and iwi.
+- consider its approach and granting practice alongside others to avoid confusion or conflict among different funding sources and providers. - avoid duplication and inadvertently granting in areas more properly the role and accountability of others, particularly where these areas are part of core services/functions delivered by Government agencies or Local Government. - work together to transition away from any granting area where it is more properly the delivery area of others. - work with others on how and where their priorities and outcomes might align with the Board's priorities, in order to maximise the collective aspiration of community, hapū, and iwi.